inbo/tutorials/content/tutorials/sql_styleguide/index.md

     WHERE P.age > 50
     ```

-* Table aliases are short and meaningfull in the context of the query
+* Table aliases are short and meaningful in the context of the query

     ```
     --Good